A Note on the Painleve Property of Coupled KdV Equations: Singularity analysis

+The highest resonance in the chosen branch is 8.
+Setting $n=8$ in the recursion relations \eqref{e4}, we find that

+the function $w_8 (t)$ remains arbitrary, but the compatibility condition at the resonance 8 is not satisfied, and we obtain the following constraint imposed on some of arbitrary functions appeared at lower resonances:

-The appearance of the compatibility condition \eqref{e4} means that the Laurent type expansions \eqref{e3} do not represent the general solution of the studied system, and we have to modify the expansion for $w$ by introducing logarithmic terms, starting from the term proportional to $\phi^6 \log \phi$.
+The appearance of the constraint \eqref{e12} means that the Laurent type expansions \eqref{e3} do not represent the general solution of the studied system, and we have to modify the expansion for $w$ by introducing logarithmic terms, starting from the term proportional to $\phi^6 \log \phi$.
 This non-dominant logarithmic branching of solutions is a clear symptom of non-integrability.
-Thus, the case $a=3/2$ of the system \eqref{e2} (and of the system \eqref{e1}, equivalently) fails the Painlev\'{e} test.
+Consequently, the case $a=3/2$ of the system \eqref{e2}---and of the system \eqref{e1}, equivalently---fails the Painlev\'{e} test.